-After laying at Gibralter for some time, we sailed up the Mediterranean, a considerable way above the Gulf of Lyons; where we were one night overtaken with a terrible gale of wind, much greater than any I had ever yet experienced.
-The sea ran so high, that, though all the guns were well housed, there was great reason to fear their getting loose, the ship rolled so much; and if they had, it must have proved our destruction.
-After we had cruised here for a short time, we came to Barcelona, a Spanish sea-port, remarkable for its silk manufactures.
-Here the ships were all to be watered; and my master, who spoke different languages, and used often to interpret for the Admiral, superintended the watering of ours.
-For that purpose, he and the other officers of the ship, who were on the same service, had tents pitched in the bay; and the Spanish soldiers were stationed along the shore, I suppose to see that no depredations were committed by our men.

-I used constantly to attend my master; and I was charmed with this place.
+After lying at Gibraltar for some time, we failed up the Mediterranean a confiderable way above the Gulf of Lyons; where we were one night overtaken with a terrible gale of wind, much greater than any I had ever yet experienced.
+The fea ran fo high that, though all the guns were well housed, there was great reason to fear their getting loose, the ship rolled fo much; and if they had it must have proved our destruction.
+After we had cruised here for a short time, we came to Barcelona, 2 Spanish sea-port, remarkable for its filk manufactures.
+Here the ships were all to be watered; and my master, who spoke different languages, and used often to interpret for the admiral, superintended the watering of ours.
+For that purpose he and the officers of the other ships, who were on the same service, had tents pitched in the bay; and the Spanish foldiers were stationed along the shore, I suppose to see that no depredations were committed by our men.
+I used constantly to attend my master, and I was charmed with this place.
 All the time we stayed it was like a fair with the natives, who brought us fruits of all kinds, and sold them to us much cheaper than I got them in England.
+England.
 They used also to bring wine down to us in hog and sheep skins, which diverted me very much.
-The Spanish officers here treated our officers with great politeness and attention; and some of them, in particular, used to come often to my master's tent to visit him; where they would sometimes divert themselves by mounting me on the horses or mules, so that I could not fall, and setting them off at full gallop; my imperfect skill in horsemanship all the while affording them no small entertainment.
-After the ships were watered, we returned to our old station of cruizing off Toulon, for the purpose of intercepting a fleet of French men-of-war that lay there.
-One Sunday, in our cruise, we came off a place where there were two small French frigates laying in shore; and our Admiral, thinking to take or destroy them, sent two ships in after them-the Culloden and the Conqueror.
-They soon came up to the Frenchmen, and I saw a smart fight here, both by sea and land; for the frigates were covered by batteries, and they played upon our ships most furiously, which they as furiously returned; and for a long time a constant firing was kept up on all sides at an amazing rate.
-At last, one frigate sunk; but the people escaped, though not without much difficulty.
-And soon after, some of the people left the other frigate also, which was a mere wreck.
-However, our ships did not venture to bring her away, they were so much annoyed from the batteries, which raked them both in going and coming.

-Their topmasts were shot away, and they were otherwise so much shattered, that the Admiral was obliged to send in many boats to tow them back to the fleet.
-I afterwards sailed with a man who fought in one of the French batteries during the engagement, and he told me our ships had done considerable mischief that day, on shore and in the batteries.
+The Spanish officers here treated our officers with great politeness and attention; and fome of them, in particular, used to come often to my master's tent to visit him; where they would fometimes divert themselves by mounting me on the horses or mules, fo that I could not fall, and fetting them off at full gallop; my imperfect skill in horsemanship all the while affording them no small entertainment.
+After the ships were watered, we returned to our old station of cruizing off Toulon, for the purpose of intercepting a fleet of French men of war that lay there.
+One Sunday, in our cruize, we came off a place where there were two small French frigates lying in shore; and our admiral, thinking to take or destroy them, sent two ships in after them-the Culloden and the Conqueror.
+They foon came up to the Frenchmen; and I faw a fmart fight here, both by fea and land: for the frigates were covered by batteries, and they played upon our ships most furiously, which they as furiously returned, and for a long time a constant firing was kept up on all fides at an amazing rate.
+At last one frigate funk; but the people escaped, though not without much difficulty: and a little after some of of the people left the other frigate also, which was a mere wreck.
+However, our ships did not venture to bring her away, they were so much annoyed from the batteries, which raked them both in going and coming: their top-masts were shot away, and they were otherwise so much shattered, that the admiral was obliged to send in many boats to tow them back to the sleet.
+I afterwards sailed with a man who sought in one of the French batteries during the engagement, and he told me our ships had done considerable mischief that day on shore and in the batteries.